 The lecture marks 60 years since the publication of Te yn y Grug [Tea in the Heather] by Kate Roberts, and the fact that the National Eisteddfod to mark this has commissioned Karen, along with Cefin Roberts and Al Lewis, to adapt the stories into a musical.

 Cymdeithas Cyfieithwyr Cymru’s annual lecture has, since 2002, been held in memory of Hedley Gibbard (1936-2001) as a mark of appreciation of his pioneering work in developing English/Welsh translation and interpretation.

-There will also be opportunities to get information about Aberystwyth University’s postgraduate course in Professional Translation Studies and the University of Wales Trinity Saint David’s Postgraduate Certificate in Interpretation.
+GwyboDaith will take place on the Coleg Cymraeg Cenedlaethol stand at 10:30am on Thursday, 8 August 2019.
+This information session will provide an opportunity to learn about Aberystwyth University’s postgraduate course in Professional Translation Studies, as well as the University of Wales Trinity Saint David’s Postgraduate Certificate in Interpreting.

 ● Cymdeithas Cyfieithwyr Cymru will not have a stand on the Eisteddfod field.